 Call or click here for details.

-Fee may be charged pending items dropped off.
+Fee may be charged pending items dropped off, including TVs.

-StaplesSearch locations near youVaries by locationSee list of acceptable items and instructions provided by Staples.Staples offers free drop-off for various items.
+StaplesSearch locations near youVaries by locationSee list of acceptable items and instructions provided by Staples.Free for various items.
 Calling ahead is recommended.

-Sunnking PartnersSearch Sunnking’s drop-off locatorVaries by locationAcceptable items vary by location.
-Municipal sites may be restricted to their residents.
+Sunnking PartnersSearch Sunnking’s drop-off locatorVaries by locationAccepted items vary by location.
+Municipal sites may only serve their residents.
 Call ahead.Free

 Items covered under the law